MavSterling/nhkscrape/README.md

 	f) WebDriver.Support.xml (Agauin, not really sure if its NEEDED, but meh.)
 	g) NHKScrape.ps1
 	h) The extracted ffmpeg folder.
+## Running the Script

+1. Open your script directory in a file explorer
+2. Your prompt should be in the directory with the NHKScrape.ps1 script
+3. Type in :`.\NHKScrape.PS1`
+4. Enter the URL of the NHK Program you're looking to download
+5. Enter the path you're looking to save your files
+6. The script should run and you can either watch the script or let it run while you do something else

+## Known Bugs/Issues

+1. Sometimes the NHK World program page will load with 0 hits
+	- This sometimes happens at random.
+I haven't figured out a good way to get past it.
+But if you run the script a 2nd time, it usually fixes itself.
+2. Youtube-dl error gives a bad gateway
+	- I don't know for certain, but I think this error could be an anti-spam measure by the NHK World Webserver.
+So it denies the connection.
+I put in a delay inbetween video files, but you may want to edit the script and try increasing the values.
+Alternatively, you could add a proxy list to your youtube-dl parameters.
+I haven't used a proxy list before, but it should work?
+Maybe?

 ## About